SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h2 id="apiformat">API Format</h2>

 The OPUS API consists of requests encoded in a single URL passed to the OPUS server (normally `https://tools.pds-rings.seti.org`).
+Each request is independent and no state is saved between requests.
 A URL consists of the prefix components `/opus/api/` followed by the API entry point desired.
 The entry point name is suffixed by the desired format of the returned data (see [Return Formats](#returnformats)).
 API calls may take parameters provided after a single `?`.
 Each parameter is of the form `<name>=<value>`.
 If there is more than one parameter, they are separated by `&`.
 Parameters may be encoded using the standard octet encoding detailed in [RFC3986](https://tools.ietf.org/html/rfc3986), although only `&` and `=` are required to be encoded if used as a parameter's value.

 Examples:

-* Basic API call with no parameters:
+* API call with no parameters:

     %EXTLINK%%HOST%/opus/api/meta/result_count.json%ENDEXTLINK%